 Location; telephonic meetings.
 The Board and any Board committees may hold regular or special meetings at any location worldwide or by any electronic means.
 Participation by telephone, videoconference or any similar means is sufficient provided that all meeting participants can concurrently communicate with each other, and such participation will constitute presence for the purposes of these Bylaws and California Nonprofit Mutual Benefit Corporation Law.

 Regular meetings.
 Regular recurring meetings of the Board may be held at times determined by the Board and communicated to all Directors via posting to the Corporation’s central calendar, or such other means as approved by the Board.
-Notice of changes to regularly recurring meetings reflected on the Corporation central calendar shall be given with at least 24-hour notice prior to the new scheduled meeting time via direct notice, as described in Section 3.7(d) below.
+Notice of changes to regularly recurring meetings reflected on the Corporation central calendar shall be given with at least 24-hour notice prior to the new scheduled meeting time via direct notice, as described below.

 Special meetings.
 Any officer of the Corporation may call a special meeting, or if there are no officers currently in office, any Promoter Director may call a special meeting.
 The party calling a special meeting must provide direct notice (as described below) of the special meeting to all Directors no less than 72 hours prior to the special meeting.
+The notice must include a description of the purpose for the meeting.

 Direct Notice.
 Direct notice must be provided to all Directors for special meetings and as otherwise expressly required in these Bylaws.
-Direct notice means notice delivered by any instant means of personal communication, including but not limited to: email, text message, or facsimile.
+Direct notice means notice delivered by any recordable means of personal communication, including but not limited to email, text message, or facsimile.
 Direct notice may also be delivered by first class mail to a Director’s last known business address, however notices by mail must be sent at least five business days in advance of when notices sent via instant communications means would be required.

-Action by the Board.
-Before the Board can take action on any proposal at a meeting, such a proposal must have been posted to the appropriate mailing list not less than 72 hours prior to the commencement of the meeting (“the 72 Hour Rule”).
-The intent of the 72 Hour Rule is to ensure that all Directors are aware of actions that may be taken at any given Board meeting and to allow Directors sufficient time for discussion and consultation prior to a Board action.
-In short, the intention is to prevent surprises.
-This is not to say that a proposal, or a voteable item, cannot be amended during the course of discussion at a given Board meeting.
-However, any proposals or actions discussed in a Board meeting that did not comply with the 72 Hour Rule require unanimous vote of all disinterested Promoter Directors in good standing for approval (see Section 3.7(g)(iv)).

-Quorum.
-Except as otherwise required herein, participation of a majority of each current Promoter Director (or his or her alternate) in good standing immediately before a meeting will constitute a quorum for the transaction of business at that meeting of the Board.
-In the absence of a quorum at any such meeting, a majority of the Directors present may adjourn the meeting and set a time for the meeting to be continued.
-Notice of the new time and details of participation will be given to all Directors via direct notice.

 Voting.

 Eligibility.
-Each Promoter Director in good standing will have one vote.
+Each Promoter Director in good standing, or his or her alternate, will have one vote.
 A Promoter Director who is not in good standing is not entitled to vote but may participate in any other Board activities or discussions.